![]() |

 name$ = "Sally"

-doesn't allocate any new memory.
+does not allocate any new memory.

 a$ = b$

-) are
+are

-share the same SID, the assignment is skipped entirely.
+highly optimized.
+If both strings already share the same SID, the

 IF a$ = b$

-content is identical, the system unifies their SIDs—
+If the SIDs differ but the content is identical, the system unifies

-This disciplined approach to memory management has eliminated the need for a garbage collector in SheerPower applications.
+This disciplined approach to memory management has eliminated the need for a garbage collector in Sheerpower applications.
 This results in a flatter and more predictable performance profile, avoiding the periodic pauses associated with garbage collection cycles in other systems.

 (Show/Hide Performance Verified: Efficient Memory Handling Across One Million String Builds)Metric | Count |